Direct Advantage Estimation: Integrating PPO with DAE

 where $\pi_\theta$ is the policy that is being optimized, $\mu$ is the sampling policy and $\hat{A}(s,a)$ is the estimated advantage function.
-In practice, an entropy loss $H_\pi=\sum_{a\in\actionspace}\pi(a|s)\log\pi(a|s)$ is also added to $L_\pi$ to encourage exploration.
+In practice, an entropy loss $H_\pi=\sum_{a\in\actionspace}\pi(a|s)\log\pi(a|s)$ is usually added to $L_\pi$ to encourage exploration.
 Note that, unlike the original PPO which samples mini-batches of frames, we sample on a trajectory-by-trajectory basis.
-For example, assume the batch size is 256 and $n=128$ for the backup horizon, then each batch would contain 2 128-step trajectories.
+For example, assume the batch size is 256 and $n=128$ for the backup horizon, then each batch contains 2 128-step trajectories.